kanwren/dotfiles/README.md

 **qutebrowser config**

-How to use qute's config.py after installing qutebrowser:
+Instructions for using qute's config.py after installing qutebrowser:
 1. Open qutebrowser
 2. Run ":config-edit"
 3. Clear the file if it is already generated